jace-kline/thesis/thesis.md

 Targeting the current gap in the literature discussed in the previous section, this paper presents a novel framework for quantifying and assessing the accuracy of decompiler tools.
 To prove our concept, we apply our framework to the Ghidra decompiler and subsequently discuss our findings.
 The primary objectives achieved by this work are as follows:

 1. We define a domain-specific language (DSL), written in Python, for expressing high-level program information such as functions, variables, and data types.
 This is serves as a language-agnostic medium whereby we can translate program information extracted from a decompiler or a ground-truth source.
 2. We extend our DSL to compare program information representations from different sources.
-A common use case is to compare a ground-truth program representation to a decompiler-inferred program representation.
+A common use case is to compare ground-truth program information to decompiler-inferred program information.
 3. Leveraging the comparison logic in (2), we define a set of quantitative metrics to measure the accuracy of function, variable, and data type inference.
 4. We develop a translation module in Python that uses DWARF debugging information from a binary program to generate a ground-truth program information representation in our DSL.
 5. We utilize the Ghidra Python API to implement a translation module, taking a Ghidra decompilation of a binary program as input and producing a program information representation in our DSL.